Collection of personal data - privacy notice

 If you do not have a telephone number, you have the option to provide:

-What is our lawful basis for collecting and sharing this data?
+Our lawful basis for collecting and sharing this data

 Under data protection law, GDPR Article 6(1), we have a number of lawful bases that allow us to collect, process and share personal information.
 In this case, the lawful basis for processing your data is ‘legal obligation'.